Information about Tutors

 Other students looking for a transfer into a year OTHER THAN THE JUNIOR FRESHMAN YEAR of a different course must apply before the end of week 5 of Michaelmas Term at the latest and will be assessed on the basis of the total qualifications presented (L.C. points and exam results).
-It is advisable to apply before the end of August to be able to start the new academic year in your new course if the transfer is allowed.
+It is advisable to apply before the start of August to be able to start the new academic year in your new course if the transfer is allowed.

 What if I want to leave College?